 - The employee must have worked in the company’s foreign office for at least one year in the three years prior to the transfer.
 (Time spent in the US is not counted towards this one-year requirement, even if the US trip was for the same company.)

 - The transfer must be within the same company, its subsidiary, or affiliate.

-- The employee must work in a similar capacity once transferred in the US.
+- The employee must work in a similar capacity once transferred to the US.

-- The sponsor employer (also known as the petitioning employer) must be doing actual business in the foreign country.
+- The sponsoring employer (also known as the petitioning employer) must be doing actual business in the foreign country.
 Merely having an office there would not qualify.

 The US Citizenship and Immigration Services (USCIS) will demand thorough documentation from each petitioner and applicant to prove that the visa candidate qualifies for either the L1A or L1B visa.

 What are travel restrictions for L1 visa holders?

 Since the L-1 visa is for employees of multinational companies, many ask if L-1 visa holders are allowed to travel in and out of the US.
 The answer is yes, they can travel outside the US and then return while the visa is still valid.
 However, any time spent outside the US will be counted towards the visa’s stay period.
 In other words, the clock will not stop running if the visa holder takes a work trip or a vacation outside the US.

 How long is the L1 visa processing time?

 The entire L-1 visa process may take from six months to a year.
 The length of processing time largely depends on the embassy or consulate of the applicant’s home country.
 USCIS premium processing is a faster visa application method.
 It expedites the process to just 15 calendar days.